XanaduAI/MrMustard/doc/development/development_guide.rst

 -----------------------

 Mr Mustard uses a ``pytest`` suite for testing and ``black`` for formatting.
-These dependencies can be installed via ``poetry``:
+These dependencies can be installed via ``uv``:

 .. code-block:: bash

-    poetry install --with dev
+    uv sync

+This will install all dependencies and create a virtual environment for development.

 Software tests
 --------------